Home

 Depending on how formal traffic court is in your jurisdiction, you (and the prosecution) may be bound by the Rules of Evidence.
 These rules dictate how and when evidence is admissible, how witnesses may be questioned, and so on.
 Personally, I'd rather argue in a court run by a judge and bound by the Rules of Evidence than before a magistrate in an informal hearing.
 Why?
 More rules = more potential for technicalities that may help you.

 Additionally, the Rules of Evidence are mandatory for effectively cross-examining a witness.
 For example, you can use the rules to demand that the officer you are cross-examining limits himself to a response of "Yes" or "No" when answering one of your questions.
-In an informal hearing before a magistrate, the magistrate will generally allow the witness to give as many explanatory qualifications to such an answer as the witness cares to give, which really undermines your control of the witness.
+If your traffic court is presided over by a magistrate, expect a more informal trial where the magistrate may take a more active role as a fact-finder.
+Note that in a hearing before a magistrate, the Rules of Evidence may be less strictly adhered to.
+A magistrate will often allow a witness to give explanatory qualificationsin when answering your yes-or-no questions, which can really undermines your control of the witness if you're not prepared for this eventuality.

 Note that most states have adopted rules of evidence which are almost identical to the Federal Rules of Evidence.
 Even if your jurisdiction's traffic court doesn't strictly adhere to these rules, you should still familiarize yourself with them.
 Some concepts, like hearsay, admissibility of evidence, and whether a witness is qualified to make technical or legal arguments can serve you well even in the most informal of courts.
 For example, if key evidence against you is inadmissible, or if an officer tries to present a verbal account of the contents of a record (hearsay) when the actual records could simply be produced, or if the officer attempts to wax nostalgic about vicissitudes of Doppler radar despite having received only minimal training on the subject (not an expert witness), even the most informal courts will generally sustain your objection.